MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-validate-backup.md

 ---
-title: Use the ASDK to validate an Azure Stack backup | Microsoft Docs
+title: Use the ASDK to validate an Azure Stack backup
 description: Learn how to use the ASDK to validate an Azure Stack integrated systems backup.
 author: justinha
-cloud: azure-stack

 ms.topic: article
 ms.date: 07/31/2019